- Sierra Bighorn Facts

 The population goal for downlisting to threatened status is 305 females (>1 year).

 The population must be distributed among 12 of 16 herd units within the 4 recovery units.
 For delisting the required number of bighorn sheep must persist for a minimum of 7 years without management intervention.
-Currently, 9 of the 12 required units have bighorn sheep, as does 1 of the non-required herd units and 223 females were observed in 2011 of the 305 required (70% of goal).
+Currently, all 12 of the 12 required units have bighorn sheep, as do 2 of the non-required herd units and over 260 females were observed in 2014 of the 305 required (85% of goal).

 The numerical and herd unit / recovery unit occupation is tabularly summarized below.
-Achieving final recovery goals will require a number of translocations, currently planned at 125 ewes.
+Achieving final recovery goals will require a number of translocations and augmentations, currently planned at 60 ewes.
 These ewes will likely be supplied by the Mt.
 Langley, Mt.
 Baxter, Sawmill Canyon and Wheeler Ridge herds.
 Therefore, surplus animals must be available for removal from these herds.

 Recovery Unit #Ewes